kyma-incubator/octopus/docs/08-tutorial.md

-## Example
+## Tutorial
-In this example, we are going to create `TestDefinition` and `ClusterTestSuite` to show Octopus in action.
+In this tutorial, you create `TestDefinition` and `ClusterTestSuite` to show Octopus in action.

 1. Prepare data
 Create `TestDefinition` and `ClusterTestSuite`: